raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 | `develop` or `main` | `keycloak-staging` in `tanf-staging` |
 | `master` | `keycloak` in `tanf-prod` |

-CircleCI uses separate GHCR credentials for publishing and for the credential stored on the Cloud Foundry Docker package.
+GitHub Actions publishes through `GITHUB_TOKEN`; it does not need a machine-user write token.
+CircleCI supplies the machine user's read-only GHCR credential to `cf push` so cloud.gov can pull the private image during deploys and restages.
 The deployment uses `deploy.sh -P` so existing Keycloak runtime secrets remain in Cloud Foundry and are not copied into CircleCI.
 See [Keycloak Operations](keycloak-operations.md#automated-cicd-deployment) for provisioning, trigger paths, rotation, and verification.

 ### Break-glass deployment